Ashwin-kumar03/Task-3/README.md

  Fetch Data from an API Using JavaScript :
  Objective: Learn how to work with external APIs to fetch real-time data.
- Actions: Fetch data from a public API (e.g., weather or joke API) and display the data dynamically on the webpage.
+ Actions: Fetch data from a API  and display the data dynamically on the webpage.